RedCrewOS/api-sdk-creator-js/http-client/README.md

 ### Using railway tracks to create SDKs

-To understand why every function type returns an `Async` we have to start thinking about how errors are represented in imperative/OO SDKs (or any program).
+To understand why every function type returns an `Async` we have to think about how errors are represented in imperative/OO SDKs (or any program), and the consequences of the traditional approaches.

 Traditionally any error is represented by an [Exception<sup>5</sup>](https://docs.oracle.com/javase/tutorial/essential/exceptions/definition.html) being thrown to change the course of execution through the program.
 This approach is really the only option available to developers